CatatonicWonton/CatatonicWonton/README.md

 # Schoolio

-A tool for catering different learning levels in a traditionally stagnant educational environment.
+A tool for catering to different learning levels in a traditionally stagnant educational environment.
 Built with Angular, Node/Express, and MySQL.

 [Sign Up for Schoolio here!](https://infinite-ocean-1179.herokuapp.com/#/signup)